Little relief in sight from onslaught of searing heat and rising floodwaters in parts of US, 2 dead – KION546

 Atmospheric scientists say the global warming responsible for unrelenting heat in the Southwest also is making this kind of extreme rainfall a more frequent reality, because clouds hold more moisture as the temperature rises, resulting in more destructive storms.

-In Connecticut, state fire officials said a mother and young daughter were swimming in the Shetucket River in Sprague when they were swept away by currents running high because of New England’s recent heavy rains.
+In Connecticut, state fire officials said a mother and young daughter were swimming in the Shetucket River in Sprague when they were overwhelmed by currents running high after New England’s recent heavy rains.
 They were found unconscious downstream and taken to a hospital.
 The mother, a woman in her 30s, died Tuesday.
 State police said the daughter died Wednesday.

-And in Bucks County, Pennsylvania, searchers are still trying to find two young siblings who were visiting from South Carolina and swept away in what one fire chief called “a wall of water” that hit their family and killed their mother Saturday.
+And in Bucks County, Pennsylvania, searchers are still seeking two young siblings who were visiting from South Carolina and trapped in what one fire chief called “a wall of water” that hit their family and killed their mother Saturday.
 Four other people also died in those flash floods.

 Meanwhile, Kentucky Gov. Andy Beshear declared a state of emergency Wednesday to help rain-swollen communities, including Mayfield.

-Emergency officials described the flash flooding as a catastrophic threat in Kentucky’s Graves County, where Mayfield is the county seat.
-With major flooding already occurring and more rain on the way, Sheriff Jon Hayden urged drivers Wednesday to stay off the roads.
+With more rain on the way, Sheriff Jon Hayden in Graves County urged drivers to stay off the roads.

-“Many roads have been washed out, many cars have driven into water and drowned out,” Hayden posted on social media.
+“Many roads have been washed out, many cars have driven into water and drowned out,” Hayden warned on social media.

-Crews have had to rescue people from homes, but there haven’t been any reports of injuries or deaths, said Trooper Sarah Burgess, a spokesperson for Kentucky State Police Post 1 covering 11 western Kentucky counties.